school-of-data/GIS-curriculum/ethiopia/module8/module8.md

 #### **Step 1.
 Prepare your working environment.**

-Open QGIS, set up the coordinate reference system you will work in - EPSG 32637 -  and add the following data layers:
+Open QGIS, set up the coordinate reference system you will work in - EPSG 32637 or 20137 -  and add the following data layers:

 * Polygons - administrative boundaries; buildings; land use;
 * Lines - roads, rivers;